Ricky-saha/PII_DETECTION_AND_PROTECTION_SYSTEM/README.md

 # PII Detection and Protection System

-## Smart India Hackathon Project
+## Hackathon Project

-This project is our submission for the Smart India Hackathon, addressing the critical need for protecting Personally Identifiable Information (PII) in digital documents and data.
+This project is our submission for the  Hackathon, addressing the critical need for protecting Personally Identifiable Information (PII) in digital documents and data.

 ## Problem Statement